Here’s something you may not know.

 What is the 5R Gut Healing Protocol?

 The 5R gut healing protocol restores the natural balance of your gastrointestinal tract.
 Because many of us are exposed to environmental toxins, crappy diets, and daily stress, our gut health has a high likelihood of being less than optimal.
 The result is the issues mentioned above, in addition to hormone imbalance.
-And if you’re in perimenopause or menopause you don’t need that!
+And if you’re in perimenopause or menopause, you don’t need that!

 The 5R protocol focuses on five parts to restore your natural gut balance, including:

-Food:Food sensitivities are a major drawback to gut health.
+Food sensitivities are a major drawback to gut health.
 The problem is that many people don’t know they have any!
-Food sensitivities can cause a variety of symptoms including but not limited to: headaches, acne, joint pain, constipation and anxiety.
+Food sensitivities can cause various symptoms, including but not limited to: headaches, acne, joint pain, constipation, and anxiety.

 Some of the most common sensitivities are from gluten, dairy, soy, and eggs, but every person’s body is unique.
-To know for sure which foods you are sensitive to, you can try an elimination diet of likely offenders or get a food sensitivity test performed.
+To know which foods you are sensitive to, you can try an elimination diet of likely offenders or get a food sensitivity test performed.
 It’s better to test than to guess if you want the best results.

+You can also eat foods stimulating stomach acid and digestive enzymes such as bitters.
+These supplements help your body break down fats, carbohydrates, and proteins more effectively.
 Another reason why having an adequate amount of bile is critical is because it plays a role in toxin elimination.
 Bile is how many dangerous “fat-loving” substances and toxins get excreted from the body.
 It also has some antimicrobial properties to help keep gut bacteria balanced.

 Healing your gut isn’t a quick fix or fad.
-That’s why my Healthy Gut program is 6 months long!
+That’s why my Healthy Gut program is six months long!
 It takes effort and occasionally some trial and error.
 Lifestyle change is hard, but with support and accountability, the payoff of feeling amazing is worth it.

 Dr. Anna Garrett is a menopause expert and Doctor of Pharmacy.
-She helps women who are struggling with symptoms of perimenopause and menopause find natural hormone balancing solutions so they can rock their mojo through midlife and beyond.
+She helps women who are struggling with symptoms of perimenopause and menopause find natural hormone-balancing solutions so they can rock their mojo through midlife and beyond.
 Dr. Anna is the author of Perimenopause: The Savvy Sister’s Guide to Hormone Harmony.
 Order your copy at www.perimenopausebook.com.